big-charter/basic-weather/README.md

 # Basic Weather App

-This is a basic weather app built using an Express API and called by a Next.js app, all written in TypeScript.
-The app is a little over-engineered to serve as a practice project for JavaScript/TypeScript and React development.
-It utilizes the OpenWeatherMap API to fetch weather data.
+This is a basic weather app built using the Next.js framework and the OpenWeatherMap API.
+The app is written in TypeScript and is designed as a practice project for JavaScript/TypeScript and React development.

 ## Features

-- Get current weather information for a given location by zip code
+- Get current weather information for a given location by zip code.
 - Display weather data including temperature, weather condition, and icon; displays for current, daily, and hourly forecasts.
-- Supports searching for weather data for multiple locations
+- Automatically refreshes weather data at specified intervals.

 ## Technologies Used

-- Express: A fast and minimal web application framework for Node.js
-- Next.js: A React framework for server-rendered React applications
+- Next.js: A React framework for server-rendered React applications.
-- TypeScript: A statically typed superset of JavaScript
+- TypeScript: A statically typed superset of JavaScript.
-- OpenWeatherMap API: A free API for accessing weather data from around the world
+- OpenWeatherMap API: A free API for accessing weather data from around the world.

 ## Prerequisites